DDecoene/claude-project-bundler/README.md

    that contains my project's current state.
 Please reference this context as we work.
    ```

+4. Regenerate the bundle when making significant project changes to keep Claude's context current.

 ## Best Practices

-1. Regenerate the bundle when making significant project changes
+1. Keep bundles up to date with your project's latest state
+2. Use `.cpbignore` for project-specific exclusions

-2. Share the bundle at the start of new conversations
+3. Share bundles at the start of new conversations

-3. Create a `.cpbignore` file for project-specific exclusions

-4. Use custom configuration for specialized project requirements
+4. Include relevant configuration files in your bundle
+5. Maintain a clean project structure for better context

 ## Command Line Options